Aldaviva/content-blocking-filters/README.md

 *Filter lists for uBlock Origin*

 ## What is blocked

+### Ads
+- Advertisements
+- Banners and links to related content

 ### Twitter Minimal UI
 - Timeline interruptions
     - Discover New Lists